Clinical summary guide

 Discrimination and abuse of people with gender incongruence

-Transgender people experience social marginalisation and health inequities.
+Trans and gender-diverse people experience social marginalisation and health inequities.

-The health of transgender people
+The health of trans and gender-diverse people

-Transgender people have higher rates of risk-taking behaviours (e.g. substance use, unprotected sex) than cisgender individuals, with attendant higher rates of the negative health consequences.
+Trans and gender-diverse people have higher rates of risk-taking behaviours (e.g. substance use, unprotected sex) than cisgender individuals, with attendant higher rates of the negative health consequences.

-The healthcare needs of transgender people
+The healthcare needs of trans and gender-diverse people

 Initiation of gender affirming treatment for patients of inexperienced general practitioners is usually performed by, or in close collaboration with, endocrinologists and mental health professionals.

-Inclusion of transgender people
+Inclusion of trans and gender-diverse people

-Transgender people may seek healthcare for various reasons, ranging from issues that are unrelated to their gender identity, through to a desire to access gender affirming healthcare.
+Trans and gender-diverse people may seek healthcare for various reasons, ranging from issues that are unrelated to their gender identity, through to a desire to access gender affirming healthcare.

 Affirmation of gender identity